linode/docs/docs/guides/quick-answers/linux/gnu-make-tutorial/index.md

 slug: gnu-make-tutorial
 author:
   name: Stephen Savitsky
-description: 'The GNU make tool is used to generate non-source files needed to build a program.
-However, you can also use GNU make to automate any task that involves updating files or performing actions based on file changes.
-This guide shows you how to use GNU make and Git to update a simple website.'
+description: 'This GNU Make tutorial discusses how to use Make to automate any task that involves updating files or performing actions based on file changes.
+Typically, GNU Make is used to generate non-source files needed to build a program.
+In this tutorial, you learn how to use GNU Make and Git to update a simple website.'
-og_description: 'The GNU make tool is used to generate non-source files needed to build a program.
-However, you can also use GNU make to automate any task that involves updating files or performing actions based on file changes.
-This guide shows you how to use GNU make and Git to update a simple website.'
+og_description: 'This GNU Make tutorial discusses how to use Make to automate any task that involves updating files or performing actions based on file changes.
+Typically, GNU Make is used to generate non-source files needed to build a program.
+In this tutorial, you learn how to use GNU Make and Git to update a simple website.'
 keywords: ['gnu make tutorial']
 tags: ['linux']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
-published: 2021-06-28
+published: 2021-07-29
 modified_by:
   name: Linode
 title: "GNU Make Tutorial: Learn to Automate Tasks"